aws-samples/amazon-mq-workshop/labs/lab-4.md

 ### 2. Go to the Cloud9 IDE tab in the browser

-In the main pane, close the Welcome screen and add 2  terminal tabs (click on + tab and select New Terminal.
-Reorganize them to have them one on top of the other or side by side.
+In the main pane, close the Welcome screen and add 4  terminal tabs (click on + tab and select New Terminal.
+Reorganize them in a chequered pattern using the mouse and select the top left terminal.
-All terminals should be in the `/workspace` directory.
+All terminals should be in the `/environment/amazon-mq-workshop` directory.

 <details><summary>Screenshot</summary><p>